 When Should I Call The Doctor About an Antiviral Flu Drug?

-The CDC recommends Relenza or Tamiflu.
+The CDC recommends zanamivir (Relenza) or oseltamivir (Tamiflu) .
 Relenza and Tamiflu are most effective when given within 48 hours of the onset of illness.
 These flu medications can decrease the duration of the flu by one day if used within this early time period.
-They are usually given for a period of about five days.
+They are usually given for a period of five days.
 They are also sometimes used to help prevent the flu in someone exposed to another person with the flu.